 The operating system (OS) is the first software you need when building your gaming PC.
 The most common operating systems are Windows and Linux.
 Windows is relatively easy to install, has excellent support, a massive number of applications, and is ideal for gaming.

 Linux is for users who want control over all aspects of the system but is harder to install and learn than Windows.

 If you are a beginner, I advise you to deal with Windows first.
 Drivers are programs through which the operating system recognizes all the components installed on your PC.
 For example, you can’t use your graphics or sound card without a driver.

 Windows has a great driver’s database and automatically downloads them to your PC after installation.
 These primary drivers don’t have advanced settings like drivers from the official manufacturer’s sites.
 So, I recommend installing the official and latest drivers from the hardware manufacturer’s support pages.

-Now that we are familiar with all the necessary parts for building a gaming PC let’s start preparing.
+Now that we know all the necessary parts for building a gaming PC, let’s start preparing.

 Preparation to build a gaming PC

 Good preparation is half the job.
 Before building a gaming PC, ensure that you have all in your stock ( check the list at the beginning of this guide).